 IMPORTANT NOTE: in some cases, it’ll be even needed to disable hyperthreading, however, this will have a big performance impact and should be tested carefully.

 This article will be updated with additional information when we also receive more information from the vendors (Oracle and Microsoft).

-Hopefully you all have the information needed now to solve the L1TF (foreshadow) vulnerabilities on your servers.
+Hopefully, you all have the information needed now to solve the L1TF (foreshadow) vulnerabilities on your servers.
 Monin can always help customers to apply the fixes mentioned before.
-Just ask us for more information about how we can help you securing your Red Hat Linux, Oracle Enterprise Linux and or Microsoft Windows so it’s patched for the L1TF (foreshadow) vulnerabilities.
-Contact us by phone: +32 3 450 67 89, via e-mail: email@example.com or by filling in the form on this page.
+Just ask us for more information about how we can help you secure your Red Hat Linux, Oracle Enterprise Linux and or Microsoft Windows so it’s patched for the L1TF (foreshadow) vulnerabilities.

 Some interesting links: